rockysnow7/rockysnow7.github.io/posts/misc/person.md

 count their Roombas as family members, akin to pets.
-This extreme level of anthropomorphisation – attribution of consciousness, free will, emotion, and personality – and the strength of the connection felt by people to these devices surely qualifies their treatment as the assignment of personhood.
+This extreme level of anthropomorphisation – attribution of consciousness, free will, emotion, and personality – and the strength of the connection felt by people to these devices surely qualifies their treatment as the attribution of personhood.

-As shown by the above examples, there are existing accepted instances of personhood being assigned to non-human entities regardless of whether they are believed to be alive or not.
-Furthermore, the nature of this personhood – humanlike or pet-like – is dependent upon the perceived behaviour of the entity.
+As shown by the above examples, there are existing accepted instances of personhood being attributed to non-human entities regardless of whether they are believed to be alive or not.
+Furthermore, the nature of this personhood – human-like or pet-like – is dependent upon the perceived behaviour of the entity.

-To answer the original question of what exactly a virtual person is, it may be defined as a piece of software which

 ### Realism

-Given that it is possible to create an entity capable of being assigned personhood by a human, the question remains of how to do so.
+Given that it is possible to create an artificial entity capable of being attributed personhood by a human, the question remains of how to do so.
+Specifically, this essay is interested in the design and creation of virtual *people*, and so perceived qualities relating to *human-like* personhood must be considered.

+...

+Children generally only attribute human-like personhood to a toy when it has a human-like face[^7],

 ### Connection and Boundaries